ClaireCJS/ingest_ics/README.md

 ## Contributing

-Make your own version with neato changes, if you are so inspired.
+Feel free to make your own version with neato changes, if you are so inspired.

 ## License